-The death of a Contra Costa County Jail intake nurse underscores the importance of continual vigilance of personal safety by correctional nurses.
+The assault and deaths of an Anamosa State Penitentiary Correctional Nurse and Correctional Officer underscore the importance of continual vigilance of personal safety by correctional nurses.
 The nursing profession, as a whole, is at a high risk for workplace violence and reports of patient violence in emergency rooms, mental health facilities and geriatric settings are on the rise.
 A survey by the Emergency Nurses Association found up to 11% of emergency nurses are victims of physical violence annually.
-There is currently no available data on the number of nurse injuries due to patient violence in corrections (anyone interested in doing a study?).
+There is currently no available data on the number of nurse injuries due to patient violence in corrections.

 In some ways, correctional nurses have advantages in preventing violent patient attack.
 Custody officers are usually accessible and there is an increased awareness of potential harm.
 However, like all professionals, we can get complacent over time when interacting with a familiar group of patients.
 Take this opportunity to reduce your risk of workplace violence by following these tips:

 1. Don’t Go it Alone: Always know how you can reach a CO in an emergency.
 Review your care delivery area.
 Can an officer see you at all times?
 If not, do you have an emergency buzzer or personal alarm available?
 Be sure you know where it is and how to use it before trouble arises.